-The practice has two therapy rooms where our physiotherapists provide hands-on treatment including:
+The practice has two therapy rooms where our physiotherapists provide hands-on treatment if necessary, including:

 Sports injury rehab

-The practice also has a fully equipped gym which patients can access with their physiotherapist for rehabilitation purposes.
+The practice also has a gym area which patients can access with their physiotherapist for rehabilitation purposes.

 Pilates is an exercise system that is designed to improve balance, muscle strength flexibility and posture by focusing on stretching and strengthening the whole body.
 Our Pilates classes are taken by a physiotherapist who has undertaken training with the Australian Physiotherapy and Pilates Institute (APPI).